pjekel/cbtree/documentation/FileStore.md

 	classname ::= 'fileIcon' fileExtension WSP 'fileIcon'

+As a result each store item will have an addition attribute/property called *icon* whose value is a pair of camelCase classnames.
 The first character of fileExtension is always uppercase, all other characters are lowercase like in *fileIconXml*.
 The only exception is a file system directory which gets the classname *fileIconDIR* to distinguesh between, although not common, a file with the extension '.dir'.

 The first classname is followed by a whitespace and the generic classname "fileIcon".
 The generic classname is used as a fallback in case you don't have a CSS definition for the classname with the file extension.
 Therefore always make sure you at least have a CSS definition for "fileIcon".